 My family has only been a part of FIRST for a few months, but we have gained a new family, life-changing experiences, and a passion for gracious professionalism that will stay with us forever.

 Check out the scholarship opportunities available for FIRST Robotics team members here:

 UPDATE: It’s been several years since I wrote this post and shared my family’s experience with my son’s FIRST Robotics team.
 As I write this in 2019, he is now a senior in high school and team captain for our team.

-This leadership experience and the position has opened doors to him that we never thought possible, including being admitted into his top choice university, despite a 13% chance of getting in when using his grades and test scores.
+This leadership experience and the position have opened doors to him that we never thought possible, including being admitted into his top choice university, despite a 13% chance of getting in when using his grades and test scores.

-I am still completely in love with the FIRST Robotics program and credit it with getting my video game loving (and pretty much anti-social) son to step out of his comfort zone.
+I am still completely in love with the FIRST Robotics program and credit it with getting my video game-loving (and pretty much anti-social) son to step out of his comfort zone.
 As a result, he has become a well-liked and respected young man with an extremely bright future as a computer programmer.

-On a side-note, our team made the decision to leave the umbrella of 4-H (they wanted to keep 17% of our raised funds) and become an independent team, DaMOOse FRC Team 5926.
+On a side note, our team made the decision to leave the umbrella of 4-H (they wanted to keep 17% of our raised funds) and become an independent team, DaMOOse FRC Team 5926.
 (We kept the MOO!)

 Monica Matthews is the author of How to Win College Scholarships.
 She helped her own son win over $100,000 in college scholarships and now shares her expertise with other parents and their students.
 She truly has “been there, done that” in regards to helping parents and students navigate the scholarship process.

 Her method of helping students in finding college scholarships, writing unique and compelling scholarship essays, creating amazing scholarship application packets and more, have taught desperate parents to help their own students win thousands of scholarship dollars.